hlrs-vis/covise/README.md

       make #invoke cmake followed by make

-This command sequence sets environment variables necessary while building COVISE, invokes `cmake` for the COVISE project, and builds COVISE.
+This command sequence sets environment variables necessary while building COVISE, invokes `cmake` for the COVISE project, and builds COVISE with OpenCOVER.

 After an initial build, it is possible to invoke `make` from within subdirectories of `covise/src`.

 No installation is required: you can use COVISE directly from the build tree.

+### Building only OpenCOVER

+      cd covise
+      source .covise.sh #set environment variables
+      COVISE_CMAKE_OPTIONS=-DCOVISE_BUILD_ONLY_COVER=ON make #invoke cmake with provided options followed by make

 Building on Windows
 -------------------